oceanprotocol-archive/OEPs/11/README.md

    * calls provided event handlers, passing them event payload and given service definition

 - Event handlers:
-   * Squid: service_agreement : register service ID
    * Squid: payments : lock payment
    * Brizo: payment : release payment
    * Brizo: secret store : grant access
    * Squid: consumer: retrieve data

 - Squid: A function for cancelling payments
 - Squid: A function for publishing an Asset

-- Squid: A function for purchasing an Asset
+- Squid: A function for purchasing an Asset, which consists of:
+   * signing the given service
+   * registering service ID locally
+   * calling the purchase endpoint
+   * subscribing to events

 - Brizo: An endpoint for accepting purchases and instantiating service agreements
 - Brizo: Consume endpoints for providing decrypted keys and purchased data